freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    value for the *Interface*.
 This information is stored in a password-protected database in a persistent volume on the Journalist's Tails device.
 The volume is protected by a passphrase.
-   If the Journalist's *Two-Factor Authentication* device is a mobile phone, this will also be protected by a passphrase.
+   If the Journalist's two-factor authentication device is a mobile phone, this will also be protected by a passphrase.
 -  An attacker with access to the Journalist's computer can: